-The load combinations associated with each operating condition are defined in the following paragraphs where P represents the probability of occurrence per year [Ref.
-10].
-The allowable stresses associated with each operating condition are specified in Section I-4.0.
+The NCSX structural systems shall be designed for both normal operating conditions and off-normal events.
+The load combinations associated with each operating condition are defined in the following paragraphs where P represents the probability of occurrence per year [Reference 10].
+The allowable stresses associated with each operating condition are specified in Section 2.4.

-I-2.1 Normal Operating Events (Normal) P = 1
+2.2.1 Normal Operating Events (Normal): P = 1